We design oxygen

 With in-country doctors, we are co-developing breakthrough, affordable devices to prevent blindness in preterm babies.

-Number of preterm babies born every year at risk of oxygen toxicity causing blindness
+Number of preterm babies born every year at risk of blindness from oxygen toxicity

 “For tiny infants, too much oxygen can mean blindness.
 Too little means death.”